AirswitchAsa/zenly-html-converter/README.md

 # zenly-html-converter

 Python scripts for converting HTML files exported from Zenly, an app which recently bought by Snap and confirmed end of service to more general geocoding formats.
-I am supporting the conversion from zenly HTML to kml format, which is used by another application Fog of World supports for imports.
+I am supporting the conversion from zenly HTML to kml format, which is used by another application Fog of World for imports.

 The kml format is introduced by google as a simple encoding for displaying geological data: https://developers.google.com/kml/documentation